qoomon/yolo-secret/README.md

 ### TODO
 - Use redis hash set for storing secret data and metadata like status and password attempts
-- Use path parameter instead of hash value for secret id
+- Add a status indicator for secret reveal screen instead of the check button
 - Delete secrets after three wrong passphrase attempts

 - Add a passphrase strength indicator
 - Add a passphrase generator
-- Add a status indicator for secret reveal screen instead of the check button
-- Hide Secret reveal url by default
-- Disable suggestion for password input
+- Use path parameter instead of hash value for secret id

 ### Run Local
 ```sh